Topical Maps Entities How It Works

 Lists decisive exclusion criteria—legal, environmental, access or financial—that should stop a purchase irrespective of plot area.

-Content Strategy for How to Choose the Right Plot Size for Your Home
+Content strategy and topical authority plan for How to Choose the Right Plot Size for Your Home

 The recommended SEO content strategy for How to Choose the Right Plot Size for Your Home is the hub-and-spoke topical map model: one comprehensive pillar page on How to Choose the Right Plot Size for Your Home, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Choose the Right Plot Size for Your Home — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Choose the Right Plot Size for Your Home.

 35